First Year Experience | WKCTC

 First Year Experience

 First Year Experience Courses introduce new students to strategies that promote academic, personal, and professional success in the college environment.
-Through these courses, students will foster a sense of belonging at WKCTC, engage in the curricular and co-curricular life of the College, and develop academic plans that align with career and life goals.
+Through these courses, students will foster a confident sense of self at WKCTC, engage in the curricular and co-curricular life of the College, and develop academic plans that align with career and life goals.

-West Kentucky Community and Technical College’s Chart Your Own Course initiative is embedded in FYE 105 and is designed to help students navigate their college experiences while promoting a culture of credential completion.
+West Kentucky Community and Technical College’s Chart Your Own Course initiative is embedded in FYE 105 and is designed to help students navigate their college experiences while promoting credential completion.
 By aligning academic and student support services with shared practices and resources, students are empowered to take ownership of their academic and career goals.

 FYE 105 courses use the following guide to assist students toward credential completion: